jasonm23/markdown-soma/README.md

 This will launch your default browser, opening a tab with the rendered markdown view.

-Edits and commands in Emacs, will trigger a render on the browser.
+Edits and commands in your current Emacs buffer, will trigger a new markdown render in the browser.
 The browser view will automatically scroll so you can see what you're editing.

 ## Licence